papermerge/documentation/source/index.rst

 This is why, PDF is practically synonymous for document in context of Papermerge.

+A picture made with your phone of a A4 paper document is ragarded by papermege as full fledged document, even though digitally it is stored as jpeg or png format.
+You can think of a picture made with a phone (of a document) as a bad quality scan.

 What is Not a Document?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Out of scope (at least for near future) are Office documents (ODT, DOCX,
+Out of scope are Office documents (ODT, DOCX, spreadsheets, presentations
-spreadsheets, presentations etc), text files (notes); these files are usually
+etc), text files (notes); these files are usually editable i.e. user can alter
-editable.
-In the future, Papermerge **might support Office documents** (ODT
-etc).
-In such case support for office documents will be provided as external
-plugins/Addon.
+the content of the document.
+Any format of alterable type of document is out of scope
+for Papermerge project.

 Papermerge is simply **not designed to store books**.
 Yes, you can scan a book
 and import it in Papermege, but again - this is not what Papermerge was